enoch3712/ExtractThinker/docs/core-concepts/document-loaders/azure-form.md

 - Handle tables and paragraphs separately for better accuracy
 - Process documents page by page for large files

-For more examples and advanced usage, check out the [examples directory](examples/) in the repository.
+For more examples and implementation details, check out the [Azure Stack](../../examples/azure-form.md) in the repository.